forfudan/MojoMiji/src/docs/move/examples.md

 9 * 9 = 81
 ```

-Now we do the same in Mojo.
-Let's do it quickly: just copy the above Python file and change the file extension to `.mojo`.
+Now we program in Mojo.
+A clever way is to simply copy the above Python file and change the file extension to `.mojo`.
 Then we remove the last line `main()` because it is not needed.

 Let's compile and run this Mojo code by `magic run mojo src/multiplication_table.mojo`.
 You may see the following error message: